Little Picnic Press

 We're always keeping an eye out for illustrators that may be a good fit for future projects, but don't take applications.
 The best way to get on our radar is to follow us on Instagram.

 Can you offer me advice on publishing my own books?
 Can you share any of your business experience with me?

-With two young kids and a few upcoming books in development, I'm not taking any additional consulting work right now.
-I'll revisit my availability in 2023.
+With three young kids and a few upcoming books in development, I'm not taking any additional consulting work right now.
+I'll revisit my availability in 2025.

 For more information, contact: firstname.lastname@example.org